 The Clydebank Asbestos Group is a volunteer organisation set up in 1992 by David Colraine and his friends to help provide support, advice and information for victims of asbestos and their families.

 In the beginning David and his wife Jean kept the group running by putting their hands in their own pockets.
 It is through their generosity and dogged determination over the years that Clydebank Asbestos Group exists as we know it today.
-The group is now ran by Bob Dickie, Chairman with Hope Robertson as Secretary - see below.
+The group is now ran by a slightly larger team with the help of a number of volunteers - see below.

 Clydebank Asbestos Group are here to help you and your family - please contact us on 0141 951 1008 or fill in our contact form below and we will contact you.

 Scotland has had a long association with the asbestos industry.
 Scottish entrepreneurs were among the pioneers in developing the manufacture of asbestos products, with the first companies appearing in the 1870s.
 One account suggests that it was two Scottish businessmen who first introduced the mineral to the United Kingdom, establishing the Patent Asbestos Manufacturing Company in Glasgow to process asbestos, imported initially from Canada in 1871.

 In 2014 Clydebank Asbestos Group commissioned Jephson Robb, and internationally recognised artist, to design a memorial as a tribute to all those, known and unknown, who have died of an asbetos-related disease.

 The memorial is an impressive feature in the heart of the town centre and was unveiled on 30th May 2015 by Fiona Maguire, the widow of Frank Maguire, an iconic figure in the fight for Truth and Justice.